 Sensitivity analysis

 Probabilistic sensitivity analysis was undertaken to quantify the joint impact of uncertainty in F&V consumption, RRs associated with F&V consumption, healthcare costs, effectiveness of the SMC and price elasticities on all model outputs.
-Model parameters were specified as random variables to reflect the underlying uncertainty in the point estimates and a value was sampled for each parameter prior to evaluating the model (details on model inputs and outputs provided in Table S11 in Supplementary data).
+Model parameters were specified as random variables to reflect the underlying uncertainty in the point estimates and a value was sampled for each parameter prior to evaluating the model (details on model inputs and outputs provided in Table S11).
 Mean outputs were calculated from 9,999 model simulations and non-parametric 95% credible intervals were estimated as the 250th and 9750th value after ranking values.
-In addition, we undertook a deterministic two-way sensitivity analysis on the cost of the SMC and its impact on F&V consumption, and extensive one-way sensitivity analysis (Table S12 in Supplementary data).
+In addition, we undertook a deterministic two-way sensitivity analysis on the cost of the SMC and its impact on F&V consumption, and extensive one-way sensitivity analysis (Table S12).

 Results